30 April 2019

 The Champlain Bridge has reached the end of its service life and has to be taken down.
 Due to design problems with the original bridge, some structural components have deteriorated more quickly than expected.
 Even without vehicle traffic, maintaining this structure would result in significant annual maintenance and inspection costs of $4 million to $7 million (excluding major work required to quickly repair deficiencies detected during inspections).
 The weight of the bridge alone (dead load) accounts for 80% of the total load, while traffic (live load) only accounts for 20% of the total load.

 Not for the moment, as most of the work will be done from the St. Lawrence River without any major hindrance to traffic.
 However, partial traffic hindrances will be required on Hwy.
-132 in Brossard when the spans are removed over this road.
+132 in Brossard when the spans are removed over this road as well as partial hindrance on René-Lévesque Blvd. in the Ile-des-Soeurs sector.

-Yes, residents will be invited to learn about the project during information days held on May 8 to 9 at the Centre for Sustainable Development, on May 11 at the Elgar Community Center in L’Île-des-Sœurs, and on May 13 at the Alphonse-Lepage Cultural Center in Brossard.
+Yes, residents were invited to learn about the project during information days held on May 8 to 9 2019 at the Centre for Sustainable Development, on May 11 2019 at the Elgar Community Center in L’Île-des-Sœurs, and on May 13 2019 at the Alphonse-Lepage Cultural Center in Brossard.

 The bridge will be deconstructed and not demolished.
 This means that its components will be carefully taken apart to minimize the impact on the environment and the public.
 The exact deconstruction method will be determined by the contractor, and the goal will be to create social, environmental and economic benefits in accordance with sustainable development principles.